Engineer. Pilot. Speaker

 Renee is an Aerospace Engineer, an Aviator and a Professional Speaker

-Renee holds a Bachelor of Aerospace Engineering, a Graduate Diploma in Flying, a Diploma in Science, Engineering, and Technology, a Commercial Pilot Licence, and is pursuing a Master of Research in Aerospace Engineering with the University of Sydney.
+Renee holds a Bachelor of Aerospace Engineering, a Graduate Diploma in Flying, a Diploma in Science, Engineering, and Technology, a Commercial Pilot Licence and Frozen Air Transport Pilot Licence.

-A proud Aboriginal woman from Tharawal Country, Renee advocates for diversity in STEM and participated in the Superstars of STEM program and was recognised as the 2024 NSW/ACT Young Achiever of the Year.
-She is a professional speaker, dedicated to inspiring the next generation through STEM and diversity engagements.
+A proud Aboriginal woman from Tharawal Country, Renee advocates for diversity in STEM and participated in the Superstars of STEM program and was recognised as the 2024 NSW/ACT Young Achiever of the Year and Australian Financial Review (AFR) BOSS Young Executive of the Year.

 STEM is a creative, innovative and team driven industry, which can be a rewarding career choice for anyone